 The biosimilar market is still emerging in the US.
 While the Biologics Price Competition and Innovation Act (BPCIA) was passed in 2010, the first licensed biosimilar product, Zarxio® (filgrastim-sndz), manufactured by Sandoz, was only launched in September 2015.
-As of December 31, 2019, there were just eleven biosimilars products (representing four different molecules) on the market in the US.
+As of December 31, 2020, there were nineteen biosimilar products (representing seven different molecules) on the market in the US.